-Next time, pick your damn moments better, Janice.
+Next time, pick your damn moments better, Janis.
 I say that because, yes, of course she was the cause for the block.
 And for the ghost demon thing.
 He really needs to have a talk with his partner in…crime?
 Horning in on some raucous fun escaping from a day camp/school/whatever?
 Perfectly fine.
 Showing up as a ghost demon in a Leap straight out of The Exorcist?
 There is a time and a place!

 Luckily, Ben survived the episode, so he can chastise his clandestine partner another day.
-What this episode really showed (other than that Janice has terrible timing – and, no, I’m not getting over that any time soon) is that even when Addison isn’t with Ben, she is.
+What this episode really showed (other than that Janis has terrible timing – and, no, I’m not getting over that any time soon) is that even when Addison isn’t with Ben, she is.